nkokkos/vws/README.md

 # Vws (Vuforia Web Services ruby gem for API access)

-This is a ruby gem to interact with Vuforia web services api: https://developer.vuforia.com/resources/dev-guide/managing-targets-cloud-database-using-developer-api
+This is a ruby gem to interact with Vuforia web services api for managing the targets: https://developer.vuforia.com/resources/dev-guide/managing-targets-cloud-database-using-developer-api

 It uses the excellent rest-client (https://github.com/rest-client/rest-client) to handle the